 The foundation of excellence at a research university lies in the core strength of its liberal arts and sciences.

 More than 750 tenure-track faculty discover new knowledge every day within our halls and around the world.
-With research expenditures in excess of $40 million per year, they study science, social science, and humanities, and they join forces across disciplinary boundaries.
+With external funding in excess of $60 million per year, they study science, social science, and humanities, and they join forces across disciplinary boundaries.
 They develop climate change models to predict future weather patterns, uncover global violations of human rights, and write books that question the meaning of truth.
 They inspire students.
 And they inspire each other.

 The College teaches nearly two-thirds of all credit hours at UConn, with more than 4,300 classes offered each semester to students across the University.
 Whether majoring in physics, philosophy, or French, students in CLAS learn the time-honored essentials of their discipline from world-renowned experts, all while developing the skills to succeed and adapt in an ever-changing career landscape.
 Students achieve the mission of our College by becoming independent, creative thinkers, and responsible citizens.